 External roles and responsibilities

-My research and teaching interests cover the broad areas of environmental radioactivity, environmental contamination, environmental geology and applied geochemistry.
+My research and teaching interests cover the broad areas of environmental radioactivity, environmental contamination, environmental geology and applied geo- and radio-chemistry.
 I work with undergraduate, Masters and PhD students, postdoctoral researchers, and academic and industry partners in the following areas:

-- Interaction of radioactive, heavy metal, plastic and organic contaminants with soils, sediments, ice and biota;
+- Interaction of radioactive, trace metal, plastic and organic contaminants with soils, sediments, ice and biota;

 - Radiometric dating (210Pb and 137Cs);